-I've tested the best Garmin watches - but these are the only 6 I recommend to my friends
+I've tested the best Garmin watches – but I only recommend these 6 to my friends

-Your best Garmin watch is out there, whether you're a 10,000-step devotee or an aspiring ultramarathoner
+With so many to choose from, your best Garmin watch is out there, whether you're a 10,000-step devotee or aspiring marathoner

 The quick list

-The Garmin Venu 4 won first place on my list, as it ticks all the boxes for lifestyle and fitness.
+The Garmin Venu 4 won first place on my list, as it ticks all the boxes for lifestyle and fitness features.
 It has a sleek design and superb workout, sleep, and stress tracking.
-Features exclusive to new Garmin devices, like the lifestyle logging, add extra points and turn this premium fitness tracker into a 5-star option.
+Features exclusive to new Garmin devices, such as Lifestyle Logging, add extra points and turn this premium fitness tracker into a 5-star smartwatch.

-Wondering which Garmin you should buy?
-The Vivoactive 6 will suit you if you enjoy a little bit of everything, from running to paddleboarding, and like to keep an eye on your fitness through daily movement.
+Wondering which Garmin is right for you?
+The Vivoactive 6 will suit you if you enjoy a little bit of everything, from running to paddleboarding, and like to keep an eye on your health through daily movement, better sleep, and keeping an eye on your stress.
 It comes in sleek colours and is a more budget-conscious alternative to the Venu 4.

 If you're looking to start running more and potentially sign up for an event, a smartwatch like the Forerunner 265 is a great buy.
-Seven unique workout modes for running allow you to fine-tune your data, and advanced insights into cardio fitness help boost performance, while the accurate GPS keeps you on track.
+Seven unique workout modes for running allow you to fine-tune your data while advanced cardio fitness insights help boost performance, with GPS precision to keep you on track.

 Small and stylish, the Lily 2 is for those who want their fitness tracker to fly under the radar.
-It comes in three models - Lily 2, Lily 2 Classic, and Lily 2 Active - but all offer great workout tracking for cardio and strength exercise and tick off the must-have smartwatch features.
+It comes in three models - Lily 2, Lily 2 Classic, and Lily 2 Active - but all offer great workout tracking for cardio and strength workouts and tick off the non-negotiable smartwatch features.
 It's also available in various colours to suit your wardrobe.

 The best Garmin overall